retypeapp/retype/configuration/project.md

 If `false`, the native filesystem event listeners are used to monitor for file changes.

 If `true`, Retype will poll for file changes within your projects [input](#input) directory.
-By default, the polling interval is 1000 milliseconds (1 second)
+By default, the polling interval is 1000 milliseconds (1 second).

 The poll interval is configurable by setting a `number` value.
 For instance, setting `polling: 500` would configure a 500ms interval.